There’s no denying it – the vinyl and turntable combo is making one hell of a comeback and it’s here to stay!

 As a generation used to

-Turntables like the Crosley Cruiser Deluxe have everything you need to get started playing your vinyl collection instantly.
+Turntables from Crosley and Gadhouse have everything you need to get started playing your vinyl collection instantly.
 You can dive in without having to invest in a full setup, and at an affordable price point.
-It comes in a handsome, attractive suitcase aesthetic, ready to be carried around wherever you go, or just sit pretty on a table in
+They come in an attractive compact design that sits pretty on a table in your home.

 The speaker is built into the setup so you don’t have the hassle of finding the right cables and connections.
-But if you find yourself craving an even better sound, you can easily connect the Crosley to a larger pair of speakers.
+But if you find yourself craving an even better sound, you can easily connect the Crosley or the Gadhouse to a larger pair of speakers.

 The turntable and speaker setup